 We received an email from a woman who is pregnant with her second child.
-Here is her story and my response as Trustee to Common Knowledge Trust and The Pink Kit (now known as Birthing Better Childbirth Preparation Online Course).
+Here is her story and my response as Trustee to Common Knowledge Trust and The Pink Kit (now known as Birthing Better online birthing classes).
 Often these short emails end up with long conversations.
 Women want to break down their whole birth experience.
 We always have gaps and questions.

 ‘We have been in the Middle East for 2 1/2 years now, my husband is working for the Royal Air Force.
 I first heard of the pink kit or rather the website birthingbetter.com after reading Kathy Fray’s book “Oh Baby”.

 I read the book when I was pregnant with our first son who was also born in … by caesarean section.